ericcames/aap.dailydemo.hashicorp/roles/inventory/README.md

     - name: Include the inventory role
       tags:
-        - inventoryadd
+        - create
       ansible.builtin.include_role:
         name: inventory

 or

 ---
-- name: Remove a vm from our inventory
+- name: Remove a vms from our inventory
   hosts: localhost
   connection: local